Ireland

 Capital gains

-The Irish transfer pricing rules apply to capital transactions where the transaction value is greater than EUR 25 million.
+The Irish transfer pricing rules apply to capital transactions where the market value is greater than EUR 25 million.
 In certain circumstances, assets can be transferred within certain company groups without capital gains tax applying (see the Group taxation section for further information).
 In such cases, exemptions may apply from transfer pricing rules.

 Participation exemption from capital gains